 Policies & action

-We rate Costa Rica’s policies and actions—based on our assessment from 30 July 2020—as “1.5°C Paris Agreement compatible”.
-The “1.5°C Paris Agreement compatible” rating indicates that Costa Rica’s climate policies and action are consistent with limiting warming to 1.5°C. Costa Rica’s climate policies and action do not require other countries to make comparably deeper reductions.
+We rate Costa Rica’s policies and actions—based on our assessment from 30 July 2020—as “1.5°C compatible”.
+The “1.5°C compatible” rating indicates that Costa Rica’s climate policies and action are consistent with limiting warming to 1.5°C. Costa Rica’s climate policies and action do not require other countries to make comparably deeper reductions.
 Costa Rica’s projections from policies and action will be updated in the coming months, and its rating could change.